ddbdzung/SGFM/README.md

 # Simple Group Finance Management

 ## Description
-A simple web app that used for a small group to manage expenses of each members conveniently
+A simple app that used for a small group to manage expenses of each members conveniently This is a webAPI server used for backend side of SGFM app

 ## Requirement:
 <ul>